rafaqz/DimensionalData.jl/docs/src/course.md

 selects the first 5 entries of the underlying array.
 In the case that `A` has only one dimension, it will be retained.
-Multidimensional `AbstracDimensionalArray` indexed this way will return a regular array.
+Multidimensional `AbstracDimArray` indexed this way will return a regular array.